 Robert Raymond Smith, Sr., 64, passed away August 12, 2005 at Sarasota Hospice House in Punta Gorda, FL.
-He was born May 1, 1941 in Newburgh, N.Y. to George J. and Katherine M. Smith.
-Robert is survived by his beloved wife of 41 years, Margueritte V. (Doogan) Smith; and his four loving children: Karen E. Klempner of Milford, Pa., Susan M. Rowland of Highland, Debra J. Smith of Punta Gorda, Fla., and Robert Smith, Jr. of New Windsor; 11 grandchildren; one brother, John A. Smith.
+He was born May 1, 1941 in Newburgh to George J. and Katherine M. Smith.
+Robert is survived by his wife of 41 years, Margueritte V. (Doogan) Smith; and his four loving children: Karen E. Klempner of Milford, PA, Susan M. Rowland of Highland, Debra J. Smith of Punta Gorda, FL, and Robert Smith, Jr. of New Windsor; 11 grandchildren; one brother, John A. Smith.
 He was predeceased by his oldest brother, George, Jr.

 Smith, William A.

 Robert F. Speirs of Spearfish, SD passed away peacefully Jan.
-5, 2010, with family by his side.
-Bob was born May 31, 1942, in Middletown, NY.
+5, 2010.
+Bob was born May 31, 1942, in Middletown.
 He is the son of Robert S.Y. and Ruth (Decker) Speirs.
-Robert grew up in New York and entered the Air Force upon graduation from high school.
+Robert entered the Air Force upon graduation from high school.
 He married Frances (Crawford) on Nov.
 3, 1962, in Gettysburg, SD.
 20 years later as a Senior Master Sergeant, Robert retired from the military.
 His second career was as a Logistics Engineer with Honeywell in Minneapolis, MN, where he spent 18 years.
 Upon retirement, Bob and Frances built a home in Spearfish, SD, to enjoy their grandchildren who lived nearby.
 He served as the Grand Knight of the Knights of Columbus and held state office.
 Bob enjoyed people, golfing and hunting and spent many falls in the Colorado Mountains chasing elk with his brother-in-law Ken.
 Bob was a wonderful son, husband and father and will be missed dearly by those who knew and loved him.
-Robert is preceded in death by his mother, Ruth and sister Sarah Merrill.
+Robert was preceded in death by his mother, Ruth and sister Sarah Merrill.
 He is survived by his father Robert S.Y.
-Speirs, Newburgh, NY., sister Margaret Fletcher, Newburgh, NY wife Frances (Crawford) and three children Robert S. (Leslie) Speirs, Spearfish, SD, Donna Speirs, Portage, MI and Laura (Jason) Glebe, Boulder, CO, five grandchildren, Maggie, Lane, Connor Speirs, Spearfish, SD, John Kopp, Portage, MI and Corbin Glebe, Boulder, CO.
+Speirs, Newburgh, sister Margaret Fletcher, Newburgh, wife Frances (Crawford) and three children Robert S. (Leslie) Speirs, Spearfish, SD, Donna Speirs, Portage, MI and Laura (Jason) Glebe, Boulder, CO, five grandchildren, Maggie, Lane, Connor Speirs, Spearfish, SD, John Kopp, Portage, MI and Corbin Glebe, Boulder, CO. ________________________________________________________________